freedomofpress/securedrop/docs/install.md

 ```

 * Type in your administration password
 * The Torrc file should open up.
-Scroll down to the very bottom and add this to the last line (the onion address should be the `App Server` onion address and the second random string should be the auth value you previously created for the journalist):
+Scroll down to the very bottom and add this line at the end (the onion address should be the `App Server` onion address and the second random string should be the auth value you previously created for the journalist):

 ```
     HidServAuth b6ferdazsj2v6agu.onion AHgaX9YrO/zanQmSJnILvB # client: journalist1